velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 <br>
 Everything that happens on your blog can affect people's perceptions of your reputation and whatever it is you're selling.
 That's also the case elsewhere online (on social networks, for example), but the difference is that your blog is within your control — it is literally your domain.
 [Houghton, p.156)

 Experiments, small side projects and miscellaneous writings, while not necessarily directly related to client work, can show a wider range of personality and ability than a portfolio alone, which is more constrained by the need to include finished works.
-Given the importance of communication skills in virtually all fields, having a place to practice writing and show off some ability can be advantageous.
+Given the importance of communication skills in virtually all fields, having a place to practice writing and demonstrate one's abilities can be advantageous.
 If kept up to date, it can also be an indicator of ongoing activity, as opposed to a portfolio site that may only get updated occasionally or not at all, depending on the nature of the work being done.

 _______